google/caliban/README.md

 I0615 19:57:45.405959 4563361216 core.py:677]
 ```

-This means that Caliban has:
+This output means that Caliban has:

 - built a Docker container with all of your code
 - Pushed that container up to Google Cloud's [Container